math-health/mhef-library-maven/README.md

 # Math Health - Maven Library example

-Testing how to publish Java libraries packages into Maven repository.
+This is an usage example about how to publish a Java libraries packages into Maven repository in every single pushed commit to `main` branch.